Studio Matongé at JAM Hotel Gent: mud cloth joins committed hospitality

 MSINGI cushions at the heart of JAM rooms

-Last September, we had the pleasure of seeing our mud cloth grey MSINGI cushions become part of the rooms at the brand new JAM Hotel Gent.
-Selected by the Lionel Jadot workshop, these cushions tell the story of a unique textile: spun, woven, and dyed by hand in Mali, then crafted in Belgium with the Mulieris workshop, a social integration and promotion workshop.
+Last September, we were delighted to see our mud cloth grey MSINGI cushions featured in the rooms of the brand new JAM Hotel Gent.
+Selected by atelier Lionel Jadot, these cushions tell the story of a unique textile: spun, woven, and dyed by hand in Mali, then crafted in Belgium with atelier Mulieris, a social integration and promotion workshop.
 Each piece is unique, marked by the irregularities that make the beauty of handmade items.

 When design, craftsmanship, and ecological awareness meet

-The JAM Hotel Gent opened its doors in September in a place full of history: the former Belgian army barracks, in the heart of Ghent.Driven by the Nelson Group, the hotel is part of a sustainable and circular vision: preserving the authenticity of the building, reusing materials, and choosing a heat pump to eliminate fossil fuels.
+The JAM Hotel Gent opened its doors in September in a place steeped in history: the former barracks of the Belgian army, in the heart of Ghent.Driven by the Nelson Group, the hotel is part of a sustainable and circular vision: preserving the authenticity of the building, reusing materials, and choosing a heat pump to eliminate fossil fuels.

 With its 110 rooms, rooftop bar, and restaurant/bar area, the JAM Hotel is designed as a responsible, vibrant, and open place in the city, just steps from the Citadel Park, museums, and the student district.